Murray River

 The Murray rises in the Australian Alps, draining the western side of Australia's highest mountains, then meanders northwest across Australia's inland plains, forming the border between the states of New South Wales and Victoria as it flows into South Australia.
 From an east–west direction it turns south at Morgan for its final 315 km, reaching the eastern edge of Lake Alexandrina, which fluctuates in salinity.
 The water then flows through several channels around Hindmarsh Island and Mundoo Island.
-There it is joined by lagoon water from The Coorong to the south-east before emptying into the Great Australian Bight (often referenced on Australian maps as the Southern Ocean) through the Murray Mouth, 10 km east of Goolwa South.
+There it is joined by lagoon water from The Coorong to the south-east before emptying into Encounter Bay (a bay of the Southern Ocean) through the Murray Mouth, 10 km east of Goolwa South.
 Despite discharging considerable volumes of water at times, particularly before the advent of large-scale river regulation, the waters at the Murray Mouth are almost invariably slow and shallow.

 As of 2010, the Murray River system received 58 per cent of its natural flow; the figure varies considerably.